bluzi/travis-buddy/README.md

 # TravisBuddy
 > *TravisBuddy* is an awesome bot that will make life much easier for your contributoers.

-### Please not that TravisBuddy is still under development.
-Please do not integrate it yet.
-(However, we're getting there, no worries)

 ## Overview
 *TravisBuddy* will comment on pull requests in your public repository everytime a test failed in one of them.
 The comment will include only the part of the build log that applies to your testing framework,